 The House of Parliament expressed the rising power of secular, liberal middle-class politics in 1860s Austria.
 Architect Theophil Hansen's Greek-style masterpiece used classical culture as symbol of the enlightenment this middle class advocated and the legislative power it finally attained from the emperor in 1866.
 Pallas Athena, the god of wisdom, stands proudly outside the portico, along with statues of ancient historians and horse tamers, all proclaiming the primacy of reason over emotions.
 With advance registration, the building can be visited for free.
 Location.

-No writeup about the Ringstraße is complete without the mention of Gottfried Semper.
-Emperor Franz Joseph invited the German starchitect to Vienna in 1869 to help with the ambitious extension plans of the Imperial Palace (Neue Burg).
+No writeup about the Ringstraße is complete without mentioning Gottfried Semper (1803-1879).
+Emperor Franz Joseph invited the famous German theoretician and starchitect from Zurich to Vienna to help with the ambitious extension plans of the Imperial Palace (Neue Burg).
 Semper was going to connect the Neue Burg through triumphal arches across the Ringstraße to the duo of royal museums, the Kunsthistorisches and the Natural History.

 Not all of it was realized, but the completed parts – the southern wing of the palace and the two museums – impressively convey Semper's theory that such theatrical backdrops are integral elements of urban life.
 That infamous porticoed balcony shown above is where Adolf Hitler in 1938 declared the annexation of Austria by Germany to the applause of tens of thousands of Viennese.
 Location.

-To me, the most defining feature of the Viennese cityscape is the elegantly soaring Baroque cupolas of the two court museums facing each other on Maria-Theresien-Platz.
-In between the symmetrical buildings of Gottfried Semper stands the statue of Empress Maria Theresa, surrounded by her coterie: generals, diplomats, legal reformers, and artists (Joseph Haydn and the young Mozart, too).
-A monumental public space to be experienced.
-Location.
+To me, the most defining feature of the Viennese cityscape is the elegantly soaring cupolas of the two court museums facing each other on Maria-Theresien-Platz.
+In between the stone buildings of Gottfried Semper and Carl von Hasenauer stands the statue of Empress Maria Theresa, surrounded by her coterie: generals, diplomats, legal reformers, and artists (Joseph Haydn and the young Mozart, too).

 In addition to monumenal public buildings, the Ringstraße features privately owned houses that look like Italian Renaissance palazzos from the outside.
 Behind the grand facades and staircases were private apartments aimed to maximize rental income for the owners.
 Many of these "rental palaces" were commissioned by wealthy Jewish businessmen, as with the most beautiful example, the Palais Epstein.